solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

   Sent 10000000000000000000000000 MULTISIG_TOKEN @0x541234b61c081eaAE62c9EF52A633cD2aaf92A05 to MULTISIG_VAULT @0x69A5DfCD97eF074108b480e369CecfD9335565A2

------------------- Proposal Calldata ------------------
+---------------- Safe Transaction Fields --------------
+  to: 0x40A2aCCbd92BCA938b02010E17A5b8929b49130D
+  value: 0
+  data:
   0x174dea710000000000000000000000000000000000000000000000000000000000000020000000000000000000000000000000000000000000000000000000000000000300000000000000000000000000000000000000000000000000000000000000600000000000000000000000000000000000000000000000000000000000000160000000000000000000000000000000000000000000000000000000000000026000000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a200000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000008000000000000000000000000000000000000000000000000000000000000000440ffb1d8b000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a05000000000000000000000000000000000000000000000000000000000000000100000000000000000000000000000000000000000000000000000000000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a050000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000800000000000000000000000000000000000000000000000000000000000000044095ea7b300000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a2000000000000000000000000000000000000000000084595161401484a0000000000000000000000000000000000000000000000000000000000000000000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a2000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000080000000000000000000000000000000000000000000000000000000000000004447e7ef24000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a05000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000
+  operation: 1
 ```

 A signer from the multisig address can check whether the calldata proposed on the multisig matches the calldata obtained from the call.
 It is crucial to note that two new addresses have been added to the `Addresses.sol` storage.
 These addresses are not included in the JSON files when proposal is run without the `DO_UPDATE_ADDRESS_JSON` flag set to true.

-The proposal script will deploy the contracts in the `deploy()` method and will generate action calldata for each individual action along with calldata for the proposal.
-The proposal can be executed manually using `cast send` command along with the calldata generated above.
+The proposal script will deploy the contracts in the `deploy()` method and will generate action calldata for each individual action along with the Safe transaction fields.
+In the Safe UI, use the helper output directly: `to` is the selected MultiSend contract, `value` is `0`, `data` is the MultiSend calldata, and `operation` is `DelegateCall`.